PRANAY-1234567/Student-Grading-System/README.md

-This README provides an overview of the Student Grading System, a simple Python application that demonstrates the concept of Multilevel Inheritance.

 📌 Project Overview
 This project simulates a basic academic record system.
 It captures student identity, exam scores, and calculates the final result.
 The logic is spread across three hierarchical classes to ensure a clean separation of concerns: